Architecture Decision Records

 | 008 | Multi-Tenant Client Isolation | Accepted | Per-team Cognito app clients via a clients Terraform module.
 Each team gets isolated credentials, scopes, and usage tracking. |

-| 009 | Provider Routing Strategy | Accepted | Portkey’s native routing engine for provider-level fallback and load-balance strategies via x-portkey-config header or default environment variables. |
+| 009 | Provider Routing Strategy | Accepted | Gateway-native provider-level fallback and load-balance strategies.
+Under ADR-017 this is realized as agentgateway ai.groups priority-group failover in the rendered config (no x-portkey-config header). |

 | 010 | Cost Attribution Pipeline | Accepted | Lambda subscribes to gateway CloudWatch logs, extracts token usage, computes estimated cost, and publishes custom CloudWatch metrics per team. |